 Nightmare Reflection – The Full Story

 It’s bedtime.
 I hate bedtime – it means going upstairs.
 Something unnatural lives up there; every night, I have to face it to reach the sanctuary of my bedroom.
-With my cocoa in hand, there’s no more delaying.
-The mantel clock chimes midnight, and I creak open the hall door.
+With my cocoa in hand, there’s no more delaying the inevitable.
+The mantel clock chimes midnight and I creak open the hall door.
 The movement sets the hanging coats a-flutter.
 I make the turn onto the stairs and ascend to the right.
 From there, the orange glow from the street-lamp outside illuminates the treacherous flight.
 Leaving the light off, I creep higher into the ominous dullness.
 Gulping back my fear and breathing in some courage, I make it around the bend.
 It’s already there, waiting at the top of the eleven steps.
 I can’t see it – I never can – but I smell its ancient flowery perfume.
 I feel it too – those powerful cold eyes boring into me.
 It’s there, watching … haunting me like it always does.
 Nobody ever feels it but me, I know it’s there, yearning for me.
 My footsteps and breathing break the eerie silence.
 Feeling sweat beading my brow, I force myself to climb the stairs.
 With every step, my fear threatens to overwhelm me.

 There are four dark rooms off the landing: two back bedrooms, two front bedrooms.
 I always close the doors.
 The presence prefers them open so they’re yawning wide and ominous.
 I sense it – there, in the small bedroom directly in front of me.
 Its piercing energy causes the hairs on my arms to prickle.
 It won’t beat me – my feet take me to the door.
 Lightning flashes at the window, thunder reverberates in my chest.
 Struggling to breathe through my fear, I look around the little playroom.
 My eyes travel to the creepy doll on the sideboard… it’s rocking in a violent way; her shaking head taking on a demented appearance.
 I can feel the presence gliding around me.
 It rushes me, and I flinch as the cold energy passes through my body, leaving me in shivers.
 I see a woman in my mind – skeletal, dark, angry eyes, screaming at me.
 I know the front bedroom is its lair, as it seems to be more powerful there.
 With my hand over my heart, I suck in a breath, realising I have to go inside and confront it.
 With adrenaline coursing through my panic-ridden veins, I continue along the hall and anxiously approach the deathly silent bedroom.